hexaxsoftwares/houx.js/README.md

 Contact the LifeCycleHooks API for more detailed information.

 ### **Dynamic Widget**
-Widgets can be dynamicaly rendered, expecially, when resorting to in dom templates, this can be achieved using the px-build built in widget.
+Widgets can be dynamicaly rendered, expecially, when resorting to in dom templates, this can be achieved using the hx-build built in widget.

 It accepts one required property, **self** which can be any registered widget instance or a valid  html/svg tag name.

 Attributes or params for the widget pased to self, can be passed alongside the self params with `self` as first params.
-Children are passed as children to px-build
+Children are passed as children to hx-build

 ### **Data Observation**
 To perfom a data Observation within the widget instance datas, the 'observers' option can be used.

-Within the observe object option, pixel accepts only  object, with names that references the widget defined model instances datas
+Within the observe object option, hexax accepts only  object, with names that references the widget defined model instances datas

 Does not  accept the use of nested property accessor as metthod name e.g